m5lk3n/windich/docs/DEV.md

 - Flutter 3.35.5 (at the time of writing)

+- Tested on the following physical devices:
+    - Pixel 6 on latest Android 16
+    - Motorola G86 Power 5G on latest Android 15

 ## Prerequisites

 - Obtain a key for https://openweathermap.org/api.
-- Configure a subdomain for the website (author).
+- Configure a subdomain for the website (Windich author only).
-- Get a directory on the webserver (author).
+- Get a directory on the webserver (Windich author only).
 - Run `make init` and fill in the missing values.

 ## Start